Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 - Divide the unit_price by 1000000

 -- date column reformatted in analytics and all_sessions tables.
+For full detail on what was done real the cleaning_data file.

 -- Test if conversion to big_int is allowable for fullvisitorid without losing unique IDs for analytics and all_sessions tables.
 -- Reformatted fullvisitorid in tables analytics and all_sessions.